JeanMariePrevost/godot-drop-shadow-2d/README.md

 ---

 ## License
-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---